Accessibility notice

 Non-compliance with the accessibility regulations

-Following a comprehensive WCAG 2.2 Level AA accessibility audit of the Chevening website (www.chevening.org), we have identified several areas of non-compliance.
-These issues have been organised according to the four WCAG principles: Perceivable, Operable, Understandable, and Robust
+Following a comprehensive WCAG 2.2 Level AA accessibility audit of the Chevening website (www.chevening.org) in April 2026, we identified several areas of non-compliance.
+All Critical severity issues have since been resolved, including keyboard accessibility for map and interactive components (WCAG 2.1.1), form control structure and labelling (WCAG 1.3.1), and missing form labels on comboboxes and textboxes (WCAG 3.3.2).
+The remaining issues are listed below, organised according to the four WCAG principles: Perceivable, Operable, Understandable, and Robust.

 Perceivable Issues